Speedify Session Settings Overview

-The Session settings can be accessed within the Settings menu by clicking on the ☰ icon on the main Dashboard.
+You can access the Session settings from the Settings menu by tapping the ☰ icon in the top left corner.

 Bonding Mode

-• Speed: Speedify intelligently distributes your web traffic amongst all available internet connections in order to deliver optimal speed and performance.
+- Speed: Speedify intelligently splits your internet traffic across all of your available connections to deliver the best possible speed and performance.

-• Enhance Streaming: an add-on to Speed mode, enabled by default, where Speedify maximizes the speed and reliability of your streaming traffic (video calls, audio calls, live streaming, etc.) by intelligently using both bonding and redundant traffic to get the best performance from your available internet connections.
-This mode can use extra data and battery to help deliver a better streaming experience.
+- Enhance Streaming: An add-on to Speed Mode that is enabled by default.
+Speedify maximizes the speed and reliability of your streaming internet traffic (video calls, audio calls, live streaming, and similar) by switching between bonding and redundancy.

 Connect at Startup